Wild Ramification and the Cotangent Bundle: Characteristic cycles

-For the total dimension divisor $DT({\cal F})$, the integrality is proved by Xiao Liang \cite{Liang} by using $p$-adic differential equations.
+For the total dimension divisor $DT({\cal F})$, the integrality is proved by Xiao Liang \cite[Corollary 4.4.3]{Liang} by using $p$-adic differential equations.

-\begin{proof} We may assume that $D$ is irreducible.
+\begin{proof} By the definition of characteristic cycle, it suffices to prove the case where the condition (s) in Proposition \ref{prncF} is satisfied.
+Further we may assume that $D$ is irreducible.
 Since the question is local on an \'etale neighborhood of the generic point $\xi$ of $D$, we may assume that ${\cal F}$ is isoclinic of slope $rD$ and $r>1$.
 Further we may assume that the support of the characteristic cycle consists of the 0-section and the image of one line bundle defined over the radicial covering $F^n\colon D^{(p^{-n})}\to D$ for an integer $n\geqq 0 $.

 1. Let $m$ be the prime-to-$p$ part of the denominator of $r$.
 Then, the subgroup $\mu_m \subset {\mathbf G}_m$ stabilizes the line bundle and acts faithfully on the characteristic form.
-Hence the rank of ${\cal F}$ is divisible by $m$ and the assertion follows.
+Hence ${\rm rank}\ {\cal F}$ is divisible by $m$ and the assertion follows.

 2. It follows from Corollary \ref{corncF}.2. \end{proof}

 \begin{cn} The characteristic cycle ${\rm Char}({\cal F})$ has integral coefficients. \end{cn}

 We will later state Conjecture \ref{cnvan} stronger than Conjecture \ref{cnHA}.